The Applied Distributed Systems Lab (ADSLab) is a systems

 Computer Science and Engineering at the Chinese University of Hong

 Kong.
 We conduct applied research on large-scale computing

 systems, including file and storage systems, distributed systems,

-computer networks, operating systems, clouds, etc. Our research puts
+computer networks, cloud computing, etc. Our research puts

 specific emphasis on practical system design, prototype

 implementation, and in-depth experiments under realistic deployment

 environments.
 We ensure that our developed systems achieve the

 as well as provide a deploying environment for running large-scale